 WHY ATC COMMUNICATION PRACTICE MATTERS

-Let's look at how you can become a better aviator by practicing air traffic control communication with your instructor.
+Let's look at how you can become a better aviator by practicing air traffic control communication with your instructor…or at least with yourself!

 Improves Aviation-Specific